 CISCO has established the "Three Lines of Defence" model as a framework for effective risk management and control which depicts the relationship of risk management with other internal control functions, as well as the front line.
 All employees are responsible for identifying and managing risk within the scope of their role as part of the three lines of defence model.
-In April 2023, CISCO has onboarded a Risk Management Officer who assumed responsibility of risk management tasks.
+CISCO has a Risk Management Officer who assumes responsibility of risk management tasks.
 The Risk Officer provides a continuous and independent risk management function within CISCO, identifying, measuring and monitoring all risks and liaising with Group Risk Management.